 Are Intrusive Thoughts Normal?

 Intrusive thoughts are usually harmless.
-In fact, everyone experiences intrusive thoughts from time to time.
+Everyone experiences intrusive thoughts from time to time.
 The brain creates intrusive thoughts as part of normal thought processes.
 One example is if you see something scary, your brain automatically generates an alarm response so that you’ll be prepared to react quickly.
 This helps ensure safety.
-However, excessive worrying about safety is called “intrusion,” and this is considered abnormal.
+However, excessive worrying about safety is called “intrusion,” which is considered abnormal.

 Common Types of Intrusive Thoughts and Unwanted Thoughts

-These are some types of thoughts or intrusive images that might run through your stream of consciousness if you are experiencing an abnormally strong fear response toward something safe.
+These thoughts or intrusive images might run through your stream of consciousness if you are experiencing an abnormally strong fear response toward something safe.

 Worrying about the future – Worrying about what will happen next can cause distress and interfere with daily life.
 People who worry excessively often have trouble controlling their worries and tend to dwell on them.
 They usually feel anxious and depressed.